-What are video sharing sites?
+What are YouTube and video sharing sites?

 Why do attorneys and law firms use video sharing sites?

-How should lawyers use them?
+How should lawyers use YouTube?

-If the topic of the video is unrelated to the practice of the law, it’s not subject to the lawyer advertising rules.
+According to Florida Bar Rules for YouTube, if the topic of the video is unrelated to the practice of the law, it’s not subject to the lawyer advertising rules.
 However, if the video is promoting the lawyer or their firm, it is considered subject to the lawyer advertising rules and should comply with all the regulations outlined in Rules 4-7.11 through 4-7.18 and 4-7.21.

 How specific should the video content be?